EmuDeck/emudeck.github.io/docs/cheat-sheet.md

 #### When to place BIOS Files directly into Emulation/bios

+For some BIOS, you will need to place the BIOS files **directly** into the BIOS folder. **Do not** use a subfolder.
+A subfolder is a folder either pre-created in `Emulation/bios` or a folder you will need to create according to the tables below.
+Creating or using a subfolder is rare.

+For BIOS that need to be placed **directly** into `Emulation/bios`, **do not** create or use a subfolder.
+Place your BIOS files **directly** in the `Emulation/bios` folder.
+If a table on this page **does not** explicitly say to use a subfolder, place your BIOS files **directly** into the BIOS folder.

 For example, the photo below instructs you to **place** `sega_101.bin` (if you are playing JP games) or `mpr-17933.bin` (if you are playing US/EU games) **directly** into the `Emulation/bios` folder. **Do not** make a subfolder.

 ![Sega Saturn BIOS Example](./assets/sega-saturn-bios-example.png)